+Looking for ways to live more sustainably?
 Going green is a great way to reduce your environmental impact, save money, and improve your health.
-While it may seem overwhelming at first to make the change, there are small strides you can take to live a more sustainable life.
+While living more sustainably may seem overwhelming at first, there are small strides you can take to live a more sustainable life.
 Here are a few environmentally-friendly ways to go green in everyday life!

 Sustainable Home Tips

-- Replace light bulbs throughout your home.
-Energy-efficient LEDs or CFLs can last up to 3-25 times longer than conventional bulbs and save up to $75 on electrical bills.
+- Replace light bulbs throughout your home with energy-efficient LEDs or CFLs, which can last up to 3-25 times longer than conventional bulbs.

-- Open the blinds to heat up a room, and close the blinds to cool it down.
+- Save on energy bills by opening the blinds to help warm a room and closing them to cool it down.

-- Mind the thermostat.
-Keep it turned down in the winter and up in the summer.
-A smart thermostat not only allows you to adjust the temperature from your cell phone, but also can save up to 12% on heating costs and 15% on air conditioning costs!
+- Invest in a smart thermostat that allows you to adjust the temperature in your home from your cell phone.
+Following this eco-friendly tip can save up to 12% on heating costs and 15% on air conditioning costs!

-- Take shorter showers and install low-flow shower heads to save water.
+- Take shorter showers to save on water.
+Installing low-flow shower heads is another good way to go green.

-- Turn the lights off when leaving a room.
-During daylight hours, avoid turning on the lights by using windows to let in natural light.
+- Turn the lights off when leaving a room and use natural light.
+During daylight hours, practice sustainability by using windows to let in natural light instead.

 - Add plants to each room.
 Along with improving air quality, plants are a sustainable way to decorate.